palantir/conjure/readme.md

 * TypeScript - the folder containing the object is the Conjure package name with the first two segments removed (this is done for brevity).
 For example: `com.example.folder1.folder2 -> folder1/folder2`

+Packages are not used for namespacing purposes within a Conjure file -- all type names must be unique within a Conjure file, even across different types (e.g. an object definition and an enum definition).

 ### Defined Types
 Defined types consist of objects completely specified within the context of a